 The Chief Financial and Operations Officer (CFOO) is responsible for oversight of the agency's budget as well as management of daily operations and management of the agency's administrative and support staff.
-The CFOO oversees the annual financial audit and is responsible for ensuring compliance with all financial management and reporting requirements.
-The CFOO also oversees contracts for external administrative and operational support services such as payroll, human resources, and accounts payable.
+The CFOO also oversees contracts for external administrative and operational support services such as payroll, human resources, financial reporting, and accounts payable.
 The CFOO develops performance standards and financial and organizational staffing plans and is responsible for the preparation of annual budgetary and administrative reports to Congress and OMB in accordance with applicable legislation and regulations.
-Finally, the CFOO, among other things, reviews and comments on proposed legislation, sometimes responds to congressional inquiries and requests to ACUS, and oversees the agency's public relations (including press) activities.
+Finally, the CFOO, among other things, reviews and comments on proposed legislation, responds to congressional inquiries and requests to ACUS, and oversees the agency's public relations and press activities.